maplerainresearch/MRR_ESPE/README.md

 - Firmware controlled fans: case, E0, and EXT.
 These fans can be controlled by firmware, or they can be in the "always on" mode by shorting the respective jumpers.
 - EXP3 connector for Creality LCD controller.
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32 (**Untested!!**).
 - **Note: v0.5 has an issue with AUX1 connector where the RX and TX pins are swapped.
-To use with controllers like MKS TFT32, dupont connectors will be needed to connect each pin to their corresponding pin separately instead of an IDC cable.**
+To use with controllers like MKS TFT32, dupont connectors will be needed to connect each pin to their corresponding pin separately instead of an IDC cable.
+The `adapters` directory contains a simple AUX1 adapter board that fixes this issue.**

 # Firmware